Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 The LED is solid green: please unplug the camera device power cord and plug it back in, and make sure the camera is powered on normally.
 And refer to step 4 to make sure the Wi-Fi network connection is stable.

-If it doesn't work, Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+If it doesn't work, please describe the issue in detail (with media if needed) as follows:

-Device ID Screenshot (Device name > Settings >
+Device ID Screenshot (Device name > Settings > Device Info)

-Device Info

-)

 Where did the camera being purchased